kaisenlinux/manpages-dev/packages/ntfscluster.md

               This option is not yet implemented.

        -q, --quiet
               Reduce the amount of output to a minimum.
-Naturally, it doesn't make sense to combine this option with
+Naturally, it doesn't make sense to combine this option with --verbose

        -s, --sector RANGE
               Any files whose data is in this range of sectors will be displayed.